-“In the industry, it’s pretty standard to cover the sciences, but what we also take a look at things from the creative side of the brain.
-So this trip we have our “artist in residence,” but we also bring on writers and authors, we bring on photography or videography personalities.
+“In the industry, it’s pretty standard to cover the sciences, but we also take a look at things from the creative side of the brain.
+So this trip, we have our “artist in residence,” but we also bring on writers and authors.
+We bring on photography or videography personalities.
 We’re trying to stimulate both sides of the brain.”

 Overall, Adventure Canada’s team was obviously well-trained and fun-loving.
 They were helpful when they needed to be, good conversationalists, and attentive to our comfort and safety.
 Were a couple of people oddly stand-offish when speaking one-on-one?
 Yeah, but nothing that impacted my enjoyment of the trip.